 Creativity and self-expression drive me as an individual and professional.
 I am a writer, artist, graphic designer, web developer, and professional coach.
 I spend a lot of my time creating and helping others refine their projects.
 Over the last 15 years, the internet has captivated me and I have spent a lot of time learning how to use it to my advantage, how to design for it, and teaching others how to do it as well.

-My name is Adam Mulholland, I am 36 years old and I live in South Korea.
+My name is Adam Mulholland, I am 37 years old and I live in South Korea.
 I love traveling around the world.
-My wife is from the Philippines and I have 5 children, whom all love to be creative as well.
-I find myself to be lucky to have a family that is talented and loving in the same breath.
-I have lived in South Korea for almost 5 years, and I try to visit Thailand and the Philippines as often as time allows.
+My wife is from the Philippines and I have 5 children, whom all enjoy being creative much like myself.
+I have lived here in South Korea for almost 5 years, and I try to visit Thailand and the Philippines as often as time allows.
 I spend a large portion of my time learning new technologies, plying my trade, and consulting with businesses looking to catapult their projects on social media or their own hosted solutions.

 I want to make sure I am clear though, I am not a programmer.
 I can’t tell you how to write Python, but I can tell you where your project’s strengths and weaknesses are and how to improve your position in search, or even where your logo or print packaging falls short.
 I started building my first website in 2001 with Frontpage, and it was a LOT of fun.
 After 2 years I decided that in order to get to the next level I needed to go to college.
 I graduated from American Continental University in 2006 with a B.F.A. in Visual Communications with a minor in Digital Design.
 I earned a C in my web development class using Fireworks and Dreamweaver.
 That was not good enough and sent me into a personal journey.
 From that point I dove straight into web development and worked with several global companies and a variety of small businesses.